Callam7/LottoPipeline/README.md

 ## Pipeline Explanation

-The Lotto Predictor pipeline is designed to simulate, analyze, and predict lottery outcomes using a series of interconnected steps.
+The Lotto Pipeline is designed to simulate, analyze, and predict lottery outcomes using a series of interconnected steps.
 Each module contributes a specific functionality to the final output: a ticket with 12 lines of lottery numbers and corresponding Powerball numbers.
 Below is a chronological breakdown of the pipeline flow:

 ### **Step 1: Historical Data Processing**
 **Module:** `steps/historical.py`